 Bushrangers is a form of Cadet Unit that was first developed by Cadets WA and The Department of Communities in 1998.
 Rossmoyne was one of the first schools to form a Bushrangers unit in WA and has maintained operation of the unit ever since.
 The host organisation of Bushrangers is The Department of Biodiversity Conservation and Attractions (DBCA) who guide and support Bushrangers units in WA.

 - Foster citizenship and sense of pride for local communities and environments;

-- practical conservation skills and the understanding of the theory of conservation; and
+- Develop conservation skills and awareness and educate students on theories of environmental conservation; and

-The program is endorsed by the Schools’ Curriculum Standards Authority (SCSA).
-Bush Rangers who meet the outcomes and requirements during Years 10, 11 and 12 are credited with this information on their West Australia Certificate of Education (WACE).
+The program is endorsed by the School Curriculums and Standards Authority (SCSA).
+Bushrangers who meet the outcomes and requirements during years 10, 11 and 12 can elect to receive credit points towards their Western Australian Certificate of Education (WACE).

 For further details or to sign up, please contact Mr McRedmond at the Health and Phys Ed office.